CarvellWakeman/IncomeOutcome/WORKITEMS.md

 UNRELEASED
-*[ADD] Transactions can now be split between many people *[BUGFIX] Database manager correctly loads transactions that are not split
+*[ADD] Transactions can now be split between many people
 #[ADD] Category: Parking, membership
+#[ADD] Updated app throughout so that '-1' represents 'you', instead of zero in some places, and -1 in others
+*[BUGFIX] Database manager correctly loads transactions that are not split
+#[BUGFIX] PaidBy radio button in new transaction not being checked initially (and not being saved when 'you' paid)
+#[BUGFIX] Database not saving timeperiod UID
 *[CHANGE] Major rewrite of data structures and database, UI updated to comply with new standards *[CHANGE] Refactored budget, category, and people management